 “We must make haste then,” Marcus Aurelius once wrote, “not only because we are daily nearer death but also because the conception of things and the understanding of them cease first.”
-Of course, one does not need to be a second-century Roman emperor cum Stoic philosopher to discern this poignant truth about the human experience.
-If our mortality is the ultimate injury, the cognitive decline that precedes it is the added insult: the gradual loss of the one trait that (allegedly) distinguishes humans as the cleverest of the apes.
-Perhaps even more frightening, however, is the disintegration of memories, those bricks in the edifice of identity.
+Of course, you don't have to be a second-century Roman emperor cum Stoic philosopher to discern this poignant truth about the human experience.
+If our mortality is the ultimate injury, the cognitive decline that precedes it is the added insult.
+And what an insult: the gradual loss of the one trait that (allegedly) distinguishes our species as the cleverest of apes.
+Perhaps even more frightening than the failure of intellect, however, is the disintegration of memories, those bricks in the edifice of identity.
 Without remembrances, the individual becomes a mere flickering consciousness, fumbling their way through a lonely, unfathomable world populated only by strangers and terrors.

 In the film’s brief, ominous prelude, an unattended bathtub overflows in a darkened house, the water pooling on the floor, seeping under the door, and cascading down the stairs.
 Meanwhile, a naked elderly woman – who will eventually be identified as octogenarian widow Edna (Robyn Nevin) – stands motionless in the living room, bathed in the pulsating, multi-colored glow from the Christmas tree.
 Some months later, Edna’s daughter, Kay (Emily Mortimer), and granddaughter, Sam (Bella Heathcote), arrive at the house, after learning from the neighbors that Edna has not been sighted in a few weeks.
 Kay suspects the worse, but the truth is more puzzling and worrisome: Her mother is not dead but missing, as though she simply walked out the back door one morning and never came back.
 This is not an outlandish possibility, given that Edna has previously exhibited signs of dementia.
 At one point, Kay observes with a frustrated sigh that her mother has been setting out food for their long-dead dog.